- Texas Holdem Strategy For Dummies

 Basically, you should not “Limp” (bet the absolute minimum needed to stay in a hand, namely “call at pre-flop”) rather than “Fold” or “Raise” mainly due to the following reasons;

 - You can’t win the pot before the flop like you could if you raised

 - You give the players behind attractive pot odds, making it more likely you face multiple players and thus less likely you win the pot

 - The only exception is when other players already limped, so-called over-limping, which can be good because you are getting great pot odds to join the action so you may have a chance of hitting something good on the flop.

 Pre Flop Hands Strategy Key Point (1)

 This matrix is structured based on winning rate % of each combination.
-The winning rate od top left “AA" the highest rate of 85% while the right bottom “32o" is 35%.
+The winning rate of the top left “AA” the highest rate of 85% while the right-bottom “32o” is 35%.

 The best way to approach raise first is to pick a range of hands which you believe is strong enough to play from a given situation, then raise with all of them using raise size.